Parents who receive certain benefits are eligible to apply for free school meals for their child.

 - visiting your child's school and completing an application form, which the school will then fax to the free school meals office

 - visiting the free school meals office, which is located in the Customer Centre at Middlesbrough House

 What happens next

-Once your claim has been assessed, a letter will be sent to inform you of the outcome.
-If you qualify, we'll notify your child's school.
+Once your claim has been assessed, a letter will be sent to let you know the outcome.
+If you qualify for free school meals, we'll tell your child's school.

 Free School Meals